jhw866/jekyll-now/impossible-list.md

 ## Fun/Crazy Goals
 * ~~Go Snowboarding~~ <span class="completed">(01/04/16)</span>
     * Find a slope on the East Coast
-* Take a road trip with my dog across the United States for 3 weeks
+* Take a road trip with my dog across the United States
 * Go hiking in Yosemite National Park with my dog
 * Go Skydiving
 * Go to New England to see the trees change colors